praneetha1996/InteractivePoster/README.md

 ```
 $ pip install gunicorn
 ```

 #### Step 5.
-Create herokuapp account
-Setup account on Heroku and download Heroku CLI utility

-#### Step 6.
 Initialize the folder with a sample app (app.py), a .gitignore file, requirements.txt, and a Procfile for deployment
 1) app.py

 2) .gitignore